UDerangell/VTT2txt/README.md

 pip install webvtt-py

-2. Create a virtual environment for the Python script
+2. Make the shell scripts executable:

+   chmod u+x *.sh

-3. Store your VTT files in the same directory as the scripts
+4. Store your VTT files in the same directory as the scripts

-4. Run the shell script: ./vtt_list_script.sh
+5. Run the shell script: ./vtt_list_script.sh

 This script will create a file named vttlist.sh which has one command for each VTT file found.